-to secure the sustainability of the agricultural production as well as intact ecosystems.
+Sustainable management of water in agriculture is critical to secure the sustainability of the agricultural production as well as intact ecosystems.

-- Try to harvest the rainwater if possible and save it for future by keeping in ponds or rice paddies - Use the most efficient irrigation techniques and continually optimise irrigation methods (e.g. reduced evaporation at evening irrigation) taking into account the actual water need of the plants - Identify negative impacts on water resources from your agricultural activities or sourcing - Only use water strictly conformable to legal requirements and withdrawal limits - Record the amount of water used for irrigation (time and flow rate) - Record the rainfall you received on your farm - Inform yourself on the situation of the water ecosystem in the relevant watershed. - Screen the water quality of own water sources, streams and ponds every year and ensures that nitrate and pesticide levels are in accordance with legal compliance - Cooperate in a regional water monitoring system and participate in regular information exchange with regional water experts to support the sustainable use of water and to ensure water quality and water equity of lakes, rivers and other water ecosystems - Collaborate with regional nature protection authorities and authorities responsible for the management of watersheds and request the elaboration of sound and realistic watershed management plans (or similar), which take into account the impact of climate change
+- Harvest rainwater if possible and save it for future by keeping in ponds or rice paddies - Use most efficient irrigation techniques and continually optimise irrigation methods (e.g. reduced evaporation at evening irrigation) taking into account the actual water need of the plants - Identify negative impacts on water resources from your agricultural activities or sourcing - Use only water strictly conformable to legal requirements and withdrawal limits - Record the amount of water used for irrigation (time and flow rate) - Record the rainfall you received on your farm - Inform yourself on the situation of the water eco-system in the relevant watershed - Screen the water quality of own water sources, streams and ponds every year and ensures that nitrate and pesticide levels are in accordance with legal compliance

-- Use decision support tools (meteorological stations, dedicated software, tensiometric probes etc.) for improving the irrigation performance - Adopt the agricultural cultivation and animal husbandry to the regional and climatic conditions, so that no overuse or damage to local or regional water resources, natural wetlands or regional protected areas occurs - Plant trees in your production area.
-Trees keep water within the plantations / systems. - Increase water use efficiency with organics and approved polymer
+- Cooperate in a regional water monitoring system and participate in regular information exchange with regional water experts to support the sustainable use of water and to ensure water quality and water equity of lakes, rivers and other water eco-systems - Collaborate with regional nature protection authorities and authorities responsible for the management of watersheds and request the elaboration of sound and realistic watershed management plans (or similar), which take into account the impact of climate change - Use decision support tools (meteorological stations, dedicated software, tensiometric probes etc.) for improving the irrigation performance.
+Nowadays, also apps exist that help to determine the water needs of crops. - Adopt the agricultural cultivation and animal husbandry to the regional and climatic conditions so that no overuse or damage to local or regional water resources, natural wetlands or regional protected areas occurs

+- Plant trees in your production area.
+Canopy trees keep water within the plantations/systems - Increase water use efficiency with organics and approved polymers (K or Na Polyacrylate)